gopro/labs/docs/control/rtmp/README.md

 <b>Print or save this code to live-stream at any time.</b>

-**Compatibility:** Labs enabled HERO8, HERO9, HERO10, HERO11, HERO12 and BONES
+**Compatibility:** Labs enabled HERO8-13 and BONES

-updated: October 17, 2023
+updated: September 10, 2024

 [Learn more](..) on QR Control